Julian-Beatty/Option-Toolbox-for-Python/README.md

 # Option Toolbox for Python

 ## Overview
 This repository provides an easy to use toolbox for various option-related tasks, geared especially towards estimating quantities such as the risk neutral density from many options.
-Supports data extracted from OptionMetrics or Bitcoin Options from OptionsDX
+Supports data extracted from OptionMetrics or Bitcoin Options from OptionsDX.

 ## Features
 - **Risk-Neutral Density Estimation**